redpelicans/evtx/README.md

   const service = evtx.service(calculator.name);
 ```

-Returned service is a wrapper arround previous definition and will be executed in the execution context of an EvtX `context`, not in it's definition context .
+Returned service is a wrapper around previous definition and will be executed in the execution context of an EvtX `context`, not in it's definition context .

 To execute a method on a service: